Musical Aptitude Test

 for these questions, candidates listen to two patterns of notes and have to decide whether the second pattern is the same as, or different from, the first, and where any difference occurs.
 Each rhythm will be four beats (or pulses) in length.

 In addition to the written aptitude test, candidates will be required to complete a musical performance aptitude test.
 Each child is allocated a 5 minute slot to perform on their preferred instrument/s (voice included).
 There is a totally free choice of piece(s), enabling candidates of all cultures an equal chance to succeed.
 They may also perform on more than one instrument if they prefer.

 We can provide an accompanist if required or you may bring your own.
-There is also provision to play a cd backing track.
+There is also provision to play a backing track (USB/MP3).
 Please note for vocal performances this should be a backing track only and not have the original artist singing.

 Other information relating to both parts of the test:

 Parents of children who have special educational or medical needs, which may require the School to make particular provision for the tests must provide written evidence of the child’s normal way of working from their current school Headteacher.

 This evidence must be sent by the deadline date as advised.
 Parents will be informed in advance of the test date of any appropriate special arrangements that will be made for their child.
 Every effort will be made to ensure that the tests are accessible and fair to all children.

 Children that are medically unfit on the test day (a medical certificate will be required) or have religious reasons for being unable to attend (evidence will be required) will be offered one further date to attend.

 - Notification must be within 24 hours of the tests taking place.

 - A child may only take the Aptitude Tests for admission to Year 7 once.